arc85/celltalker/README.md

 ## Installation

-You can install the developmental version of celltalker from github using devtools:
+You can install the development version of celltalker from github using devtools:

 ``` r
 library(devtools)